 McKesson Corp.
-(MCK), the largest U.S. drug distributor, agreed to acquire PSS World Medical Inc. for about $1.62 billion to expand in medical supplies and services.
+(MCK:US), the largest U.S. drug distributor, agreed to acquire PSS World Medical Inc. for about $1.62 billion to expand in medical supplies and services.

 “It is mostly about scale,” said Jeff Jonas, co-portfolio manager of the Gabelli Healthcare & Wellness Trust fund, in an e-mail.
 “The combined company will be significantly bigger and the $100 million in synergies is reasonable given savings in warehouses, delivery, and slightly better purchasing from the manufacturers.”